 Contraception, Planned and in an Emergency

 This is a very important area of our clinical care and we provide a service for our patients that we are proud of.
-Currently contraception is free for most people in the UK.
+Currently, contraception is free for most people in the UK.
 This is a confidential service for our patients, including people under 16 as long as they are mature enough to understand the information and decisions involved.
-There are strict guidelines to for care professionals who work with people under 16.
+There are strict guidelines for care professionals who work with people under 16.
 We provide a range of methods at Gresleydale Healthcare Centre.